django/djangoproject.com/README.rst

 Documentation search
 --------------------

-When running ``./manage.py update_docs`` to build all documents it will also automatically index every document it builds in the search engine as well.
+When running ``python -m manage update_docs`` to build all documents it will also automatically index every document it builds in the search engine as well.
 In case you've already built the documents and would like to reindex the search index run the command::

-    ./manage.py update_index
+    python -m manage update_index

 This is also the right command to run when you work on the search feature itself.
 You can pass the ``-d`` option to try to drop the search index